 Don’t simply try to shove more people through the funnel, expand the funnel.

-Alternatively, think of what would happen if you walked in that same store, and after you browsed through their catalogues, a salesman very kindly asked you if you needed help.
-After he answered your questions, he gave you a competitive analysis about the product and then proceeded to assist you with the payment once you came to a decision.
+Alternatively, think of what would happen if you walked in that same store, and after you browsed through their catalogs, a salesman very kindly asked you if you needed help.
+After he answered your questions, he gave you a competitive analysis of the product and then proceeded to assist you with the payment once you came to a decision.

-It’s natural tendency for us to want our customers to get from Point A to Point Payment as fast as possible, but far too often that is a counter productive endeavor.
-Encourage your customers to spend more time on your website, preemptively answer their questions and don’t make them have to go to your competitors pages to understand what you offer that they don’t.
+It’s a natural tendency for us to want our customers to get from Point A to Point Payment as fast as possible, but far too often that is a counterproductive endeavor.
+Encourage your customers to spend more time on your website, preemptively answer their questions and don’t make them have to go to your competitors’ pages to understand what you offer that they don’t.